m3rone/porkbun-api/README.md

 # THIS IS A MIRROR.
 CONTRIBUTE ON [CODEBERG](https://codeberg.org/m3r/porkbun-api) Porkbun API

 THIS IS A MIRROR.
-CONTRIBUTE ON [CODEBERG](https://codeberg.org/m3r/porkbun-api)
+CONTRIBUTE ON [CODEBERG](https://codeberg.org/m3r/porkbun-api) OR MAIL IN YOUR PATCHES

 This is an API wrapper for Porkbun written in Python with few extra features/shortcuts.